maxtron95/HoneycombNG/README.md

 [Rainmeter](https://www.rainmeter.net/) is required to install the skin.

-Latest Release can be found [here](https://github.com/creepertron95/HoneycombNG/releases)
+- Github: Latest Release can be found [here](https://github.com/creepertron95/HoneycombNG/releases)
+- MonD: Can also be installed in [MonD](https://github.com/meters-on-demand/cli) using `mond install creepertron95/HoneycombNG`
 ## Features

 - Multi-layered icons